clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 ### Farmers Business Network
 In 2016 Farmers Business Network Launched a sales channel "FBN Direct" for direct ordering of inputs.
 There are several listings for mycorrhizae products from vendors like Valent and Helena, however none appear to be currently available.

 More <a href="https://www.no-tillfarmer.com/articles/10460-fbn-direct-launches-broad-portfolio-of-biological-solutions">recently</a>, FBN announced the launch of Biological solutions on that platform.
 The soil probiotics appear to be single-strain / bacterial at a significantly higher concentration (CFU/g) than are present in hobbyist offerings.
-Aside from a lack of myco - the carbon biologicals appear to be "leonardite" based, which is a topic I'll cover when looking into Biochar.
+Aside from a lack of myco - the carbon biologicals appear to be <a href="https://www.ams.usda.gov/sites/default/files/media/Ox%20lig%20Technical%20Evaluation%20Report%20%282012%29.pdf">"leonardite"</a> based, which is a topic I'll cover when looking into Biochar.
 Notable, all of the Biologicals listed are made by a single company, <a href="https://genericcropscience.com/products/other/">Generic Crop Sciences</a>.

 ## Summary